Parag-S-Salunkhe/go-application-devops/README.md

 [Part 6](./Implementation-Guide-Docs/Part6-ArgoCD-GitOps.md): ArgoCD for GitOps

-Note:Implementation ok EKS can become costly if you take time to finish the project, depending on region there are 2 or 3 managed instances of control plane running in the background, each day its will cost around 5$ - 10$ depending how many worker instances are spin up and instance type.
+Note: Implementation on EKS can become costly if you take time to finish the project, depending on region there are 2 or 3 managed instances of control plane running in the background, each day its will cost around 5$ - 10$ depending how many worker instances are spin up and instance type.

 # Go Web Application